The difference between a good business decision and a costly one often comes down to one thing.

 And it’s not the technology.
 Tools often change every year.

 It’s not the volume of the data.
-More numbers have never guaranteed better answers.
+More observations have never guaranteed better answers.

 It’s not the process, the price tag, or the promise of speed.